WebAssembly/design/JS.md

 `new WebAssembly.Instance(new WebAssembly.Module(bytes), imports)`
 as defined below and will be removed at some point in the future.*

+## Traps

+Whenever WebAssembly semantics specify a [trap](AstSemantics.md#traps), a `WebAssembly.RuntimeError` object is thrown.
+WebAssembly code (currently) has no way to catch this exception and thus the exception will necessarily propagate to the enclosing non-WebAssembly caller (either the browser or JavaScript) where it is handled like a normal JavaScript exception.

+If WebAssembly calls JavaScript via import and the JavaScript throws an exception, the exception is propagated through the WebAssembly activation to the enclosing caller.

+Because JavaScript exceptions can be handled, and JavaScript can continue to call WebAssembly exports after a trap has been handled, traps do not, in general, prevent future execution.

 ## The `WebAssembly` object

 The `WebAssembly` object is the initial value of the `WebAssembly` property of